tddouglas/relayedAuth-gitpod/README.md

 **Note:** when starting a new Gitpod workspace the host changes, make sure to **update the Webhook URL** in the Customer Area

 ### Set up relayed auth
-* In Bank BO go to Issuing -> Relayed Auth and create a new 'Standard notification' webhook.
+* In BPCA go to Issuing -> Relayed Auth
 * Enter the URL of your application/endpoint (see options [above](#making-your-server-reachable))
-* Define username and password for Basic Authentication
+* Define username and password for Basic Authentication (Not implemented yet)
 * Generate the HMAC Key
-* Optionally, in Additional Settings, add the data you want to receive.
-A good example is 'Payment Account Reference'.
-* Make sure the webhook is **Enabled** (therefore it can receive the notifications)
+* Make sure to Save the config after modifying the URL

 That's it!
 Every time you perform a new payment, your application will receive a notification from the Adyen platform.